url-kaist/Quatro/README.md

 # Quatro

-Official page of *"A Single Correspondence Is Enough: Robust Global Registration to Avoid Degeneracy in Urban Environments"*, which is accepted @ ICRA'22. **NOTE that this repository is the re-implmenation, so it is not exactly same with the original version**.
+Official page of *"A Single Correspondence Is Enough: Robust Global Registration to Avoid Degeneracy in Urban Environments"*, which is accepted @ ICRA'22. **NOTE that this repository is the re-implementation, so it is not exactly the same as the original version**.

 #### [[Video]](https://www.youtube.com/results?search_query=A+single+correpsondence+is+enough) [[Priprint Paper]](https://arxiv.org/abs/2203.06612)

 ## Demo

 ![](materials/README_demo_v2.gif)

+## NEWS (May 21 2024)

+Now, Quatro is fully supported by [TEASER++ library](https://github.com/MIT-SPARK/TEASER-plusplus).
+Those who want a ROS-free version should visit that site, please :)

-## NEWS (23.1.27)
+## NEWS (Jan.
+27 2023)
-- An improved version is under review in the Interntaitonal Journal of Robotics Research~(IJRR)
+- An improved version is under review in the International Journal of Robotics Research~(IJRR)
-- The codes would be refactored and then updated soon!
+- The codes will be refactored and then updated soon!

 ## Characteristics